How to Handle a Strong-Willed Child Without Constant Power Struggles

 When their boss tells them to complete a task, they need to do this or they will have trouble remaining employed.
 Strong-willed children need to be taught to listen and follow directions.

 Get creative in making kids want to listen and follow directions.
 What motivates this strong-willed child?
 Does activity help the child’s behavior?
 Take them running before school every day.
 This is good for you and for them.
-I have a past daycare parent that has a spirited child and they do this.
-If the weather is bad, they run inside on treadmills, if it’s good, they run together outside before school every day.
+I have a past daycare parent who has a spirited child, and they do this.
+If the weather is bad, they run inside on treadmills; if it’s good, they run together outside before school every day.

 Raising a strong willed child